krishna2838/APP-Practicals-SY/README.md

 PRACTICAL 5,
 In this experiment, I learned how to find the Longest Common Subsequence (LCS) of two strings using Dynamic Programming.
 I understood how to create and fill a DP table, compare characters, and use backtracking to find the actual subsequence efficiently.

+PRACTICAL 6, In this practical, I learned how to solve the 0/1 Knapsack Problem using Dynamic Programming.
+I understood how to build and use a DP table to calculate the maximum profit within a given capacity.
+I also learned how to trace the table backwards to identify the selected items.
+This experiment helped me understand dynamic programming, optimization, and efficient problem-solving using Python.